Costa Rica Itineraries: The Land of Adventures

 Costa Rica Adventures and Accommodations

 No matter which parts of the country you visit, adventure is always on the agenda in Costa Rica.
 Test your courage with whitewater rafting, waterfall rappelling, and ziplining.
-Get a workout hiking in the rainforest and exploring waterfalls and then soothe your muscles in a thermal spring.
+Get a workout hiking in the rainforest and exploring waterfalls, and then soothe your muscles in a thermal spring.
+You can explore on foot, horseback, or ATV and spot unique wildlife all around you—monkeys, sloths, snakes, jaguars, humpback whales, and brilliantly-colored frogs, macaws, hummingbirds, and butterflies.
 For water lovers, there's snorkeling, scuba, surfing, kayaking, SUP, and whitewater tubing – but don’t expect clear Caribbean waters.
-You can explore on foot, horseback, or ATV and spot unique wildlife all around you - monkeys, sloths, SNAKES, jaguars, humpback whales, and brilliantly-colored frogs, macaws, hummingbirds, and butterflies.
+In fact, the popular beaches are actually on the Pacific side.

 When to Visit

-Regardless of what time of year you visit, the sun sets around 5:30 pm all year long.
-Plan for early mornings to beat the heat and plan to arrive at your destination before dark.
+Regardless of what time of year you visit, the sun sets around 5:30 p.m. all year long.
+Plan for early mornings to beat the heat and arrive back at your destination before dark.

-Shoulder season offering a balance of pleasant weather, fewer crowds, and lower prices.
+The shoulder season offers a balance of pleasant weather, fewer crowds, and lower prices.
 You’ll experience some rain, but it’s usually less frequent vs. peak rainy season, and the country is lush and green.

 Rainfall can potentially limit access to some areas and impact outdoor activities.
 We originally planned our last trip for Fall Break in October, but after digging into the weather, I decided to postpone to Spring Break due to the risk of rain limiting our vacation!